Download Careers360 App

 4. Temperature.

-When the shared saturation of haemoglobin is plotted towards the partial oxygen then the curve is known as oxygen dissociation.
+When the saturation of haemoglobin is plotted towards the partial oxygen, then it is known as the oxygen dissociation curve.

 In low temperature, excessive partial oxygen, low partial carbon dioxide, much less H+ ion concentration (acidic pH), the curve in the direction of the proper suggests the formation of oxyhemoglobin, while in low partial oxygen, excessive carbon dioxide, primary pH, excessive-temperature the curve shifts in the direction of the left, which suggests the dissociation of oxygen with haemoglobin.